Gargadon/BanchouPatcher-Old/README.md

 BanchouPatcher
 ==============
+# This project is now outdated.
+Please migrate to BanchouPatcher.

 BanchouPatcher is a xdelta3 GUI for Linux written on Gambas3.

 The latest stable version is 2.0.9, codename Muramasa-Dragon.